The Man from U.N.C.L.E.: Seasons 2–4

 Switching to color, U.N.C.L.E. continued to enjoy huge popularity.
 When Rolfe left the show at the conclusion of the first season, David Victor became the new showrunner.
 Over the next three seasons, five different showrunners would supervise the U.N.C.L.E. franchise, and each one took the show in a direction that differed considerably from that of the first season.
 In an attempt to emulate the success of ABC's mid-season hit Batman, which had proved hugely popular with its debut in early 1966, U.N.C.L.E. moved swiftly towards self-parody and slapstick.
 In contrast to other seasons, the fourth and final season had a recurring female character, Lisa Rogers, played by Barbara Moore in ten episodes.

 During the third season the producers made a conscious decision to increase the level of humor.
-This new direction resulted in a severe Nielsen ratings drop, and nearly resulted in the show's cancellation.
-It was renewed for a fourth season and an attempt was made to go back to serious storytelling, but the ratings never recovered and U.N.C.L.E. was cancelled midway through the season.
+This new direction resulted in a severe Nielsen ratings drop, and again nearly resulted in the show's cancellation.
+It was renewed for a fourth season and an attempt was made to go back to more serious storytelling, but the ratings never recovered and U.N.C.L.E. was finally cancelled midway through the season.

-Spin-off: The Girl from U.N.C.L.E.
+Spin-off series

 The series was popular enough to generate a spin-off series, The Girl from U.N.C.L.E.
 (1966–67) The "girl" was first introduced during The Man from U.N.C.L.E. episode "The Moonglow Affair" (February 25, 1966) and was then played by Mary Ann Mobley.
-The spin-off series ran for one season, starring Stefanie Powers as agent "April Dancer", a character name credited to Ian Fleming, and Noel Harrison as agent Mark Slate (who had been played substantially differently by actor Norman Fell in the pilot).
+The spin-off series ran for one season, starring Stefanie Powers as agent "April Dancer", a character name credited to Ian Fleming; and Noel Harrison as agent Mark Slate (who had been played substantially differently by actor Norman Fell in the pilot).
 There was some crossover between the two shows, and Leo G. Carroll played Mr. Waverly in both programs, becoming the second actor in American television to star as the same character in two separate series.